 POGO requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited in accordance with Policy #40 (Privacy Audits), and sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The policy and procedures also stipulate that compliance will be audited in accordance with Policy #9.2.16 (Security Audits), and sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers together with the IT Team as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.

-The policy and procedures also require agents to notify POGO at the first reasonable opportunity, in accordance with the Policy #4 (Privacy Breach and Incident Management) if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The policy and procedures also require agents to notify POGO at the first reasonable opportunity, in accordance with the Policy #9.1.16 (Privacy Breach and Incident Management) if an agent breaches or believes there may have been a breach of this policy or its procedures.

-This policy and its associated procedures are combined with Policy #9 (Privacy and Security Training).
+This policy and its associated procedures are combined with Policy #9.3.1 (Privacy and Security Training).